microsoft/code-with-engineering-playbook/docs/developer-experience/going-further.md

 }
 ```

 This approach can be applied for many other tools by preparing what would be required.
-The idea is to simplify developers' life and new developers joining the project.
+The idea is to simplify developers' lives and new developers joining the project.

 ## Custom tools